AdobeDocs/certification.en/help/certifications/aem/aem-sites-e-developer.md

 You should have:

-* A minimum of 12 months experience working with the AEM Platform
+* A minimum of 1-3 years' experience working with the AEM Platform
 * The ability to perform advanced component development
 * A deep understanding of the Model View Controller (MVC) framework
 * The knowledge of frameworks and libraries in AEM